-In 2013 CIR Group incurred a consolidated net loss of $\in$ 269.2 million, of which $\in$ 236.6 million was attributable to non-recurring items.
+The consolidated net loss of the CIR Group was € 269.2 million in 2013 (€ 30.4 million in 2012), of which € 236.6 million related to non-recurring items.

-In particular, during the year Sorgenia adjusted the value of its assets to the changing scenario of the energy market and new strategic objectives laid down in the business plan approved by Sorgenia's Board of Directors on 27 November 2013.
-These adjustments mainly involved writing down its goodwill, certain investments operating in the E&P and renewable energy sector, combined-cycle power plants and the investment in Energia Italiana/Tirreno Power.
+In particular, during the year Sorgenia adjusted the value of its assets to the changing scenario of the energy market and new strategic objectives laid down in the business plan approved by Sorgenia's Board of Directors at the end of 2013.
 In addition to the write-downs recorded in Sorgenia's financial statements, valuation adjustments were booked by Sorgenia Holding and by CIR S.p.A. that led to the investment in Sorgenia Group being written down to zero.
-The combined effect on CIR's consolidated financial statements is a loss of $\notin$ 491.0 million after tax and net of minority interests.
+The combined effect on CIR's consolidated financial statements was a loss of € 491.0 million after tax and net of minority interests.
 The final judgement of the Supreme Court concerning the "Lodo Mondadori" proceedings, net of legal fees and taxes, had a positive effect on the consolidated net result of € 344.2 million.
+Excluding the effects of non-recurring items, the consolidated net result of CIR would have been a loss of € 32.6 million, broadly in line with the previous year.